GeekyShiva/Self-Driving-Car/SRS.md

 ### 4.13.2 Functional Response

-The computer vision data received, along with the data from the distance sensor, alerts the Raspberry Pi of the sudden appearance of an object in front of the car.
+The machine learning model, along with the data from the distance sensor, alerts the Raspberry Pi of the sudden appearance of an object in front of the car.
 The Raspberry Pi instructs the Arduino to immediately halt the car's motion, applying reversing motion, if necessary.
 The car remains stationary so long as the obstacle is present.
 Once cleared, the Raspberry Pi instructs the Arduino to accelerate and waits for the next stimulus.

 # 5. Other Nonfunctional Requirements